CylonicRaider/Instant/docs/RUNNING.md

 - `<>PATH`: Open `PATH` for reading and writing.
 - All other values result in errors.

-**The master process** is configured using the `master` section, in which the following keys are significant:
+**The master process** and some miscellanea are configured using the `master` section, in which the following keys are significant:

+- `work-dir` — *Orchestrator working directory*: If present, changes `run.py`'s working directory to the given path, which is interpreted relatively to the directory containing the configuration file.
+If not present, the working directory in place when `run.py` is invoked is used.
 - `mode` — *Master process spawning mode*: This provides a default value for the `--master` option for invocations of the orchestrator.
-- `path` — *Socket path*: Where the UNIX domain socket used for communication with the master process is located.
+- `comm-path` — *Socket path*: Where the UNIX domain socket used for communication with the master process is located.
 - `pid-file` — *Master PID file*: Where the master process should write a PID file representing itself.
 - `log-file` — *Path of logging file*: Where the master process should send